How to Grow Raspberry Trees

 - Choose a large container, at least 60cm in diameter.

-- Fill the container with a superior quality fruit and citrus potting mix.
+- Fill the container with a well-draining potting mix.

 - Plant up to six raspberry canes per pot, spaced equally around the edge of the pot.